 Jujube fruit has been grown in China for more than 4,000 years, though the fruit now grows in the Middle East, Russia, Africa, Europe and the central United States, according to the California Rare Fruit Growers website.
+The fruit turns from yellow-green to red when ripe, and has a sweet flavor.
 You can eat jujubes raw or use them to make tea.
 The fruit, in raw and dried forms, also supplies a wealth of key nutrients and offers several health benefits.

 Calories, Carbs, Protein and Fat